PhononDAO/phonon-client/README.md

 # Use Cases
+Proposed use cases for the phonon network, which the client API should ultimately be able to support

 ### Make a Payment
 For example, buy a cup of coffee using phonons.
 Simple, one-time transfer of specific amount of phonons from one card to another.